 While not a specific ad format, one tip that came up over and over again to increase the number of new leads or sales is to leverage retargeting campaigns.

 “Remarketing works extremely well, as it brings back users to our sites or landing pages, which have already been to the site,” says Kristel Staci of BloggingTips.com.
 “Once a user is familiar with your site or brand, they are much more likely to buy on the second or third visit.”

 Jeremy Cross of Team Building Seattle adds, “We’ve found that targeted News Feed ads are best for driving conversions to leads.
 The reason for this is that we can get extremely nuanced with targeting.
 Our rule of thumb is to go more niche than Facebook recommends with their audience meter.
 If you are reaching a small, focused audience then you can see a relatively high conversion rate.”

 “It is very difficult to tell people what the best ad format for a certain objective is,” says Rob Sanders of Socially Found.
-“When creating Facebook ads, it is always best to test multiple ad formats and use data to highlight which one is performing the best, based on the metric that is relevant to the goal.
+“When creating Facebook ads, it is always best to test multiple ad formats and use data from a social media dashboard software to highlight which one is performing the best, based on the metric that is relevant to the goal.